Southeast Asian Young Leaders’ Programme 2017

-Inaugurated in 2016, the Southeast Asian Young Leaders' Programme returned to the 16th IISS Shangri-La Dialogue with a fresh cohort of young leaders.
+Inaugurated in 2016, the Southeast Asian Young Leaders' Programme (SEAYLP) returned to the 16th IISS Shangri-La Dialogue in 2017 with a fresh cohort of young leaders.

 Reflecting the diversity of the region and its strategic importance, participants were drawn from ten Southeast Asian countries, as well as Australia, Canada and Japan.

 In total, 37 young leaders from 13 countries attended the Southeast Asian Young Leaders’ Programme at IISS Shangri-La Dialogue 2017.
 Almost half of the cohort were women.
 The leaders represented government departments, the armed forces, the private sector, research and academic institutions, and the media.

 SEAYLP delegates not only participated in the full proceedings of the IISS Shangri-La Dialogue, but also attended four dedicated sessions, including a reception with Australian Prime Minister – and Keynote speaker at the summit – Malcolm Turnbull, a visit aboard the Canadian warship HMCS Winnipeg, and a post-summit seminar.

 Delegates posed thought-provoking and insightful questions about the future of regional security at plenary and special sessions of the Dialogue, as well as on Twitter, via the hashtags #SLD17 and #SLDYoungLeaders.